-To make the application process as easy as possible, students can apply for funding from either program using a single application, the CARES Act Grant/Cougar Emergency Fund Request form.
-To get the application, please call the Office of Scholarships and Financial Aid at 713-743-1010, option 5, or email at firstname.lastname@example.org.
+To make the application process as easy as possible, students can apply for funding from any program using a single application, the CARES Act Grant/GEER/Cougar Emergency Fund Request form.
+To get the application, please call the Office of Scholarships and Financial Aid at 713-743-1010, option 5, or email at email@example.com.
 Funding is limited, if funds are exhausted at the time a completed application is received, we will be unable to provide assistance.

 Congress established the Higher Education Emergency Relief Fund (HEERF) as a part of the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 The fund provides grants to institutions of higher education to assist students with emergency financial aid grants for expenses related to the disruption of campus operations due to coronavirus.